How to Adjust Your Basal Rates for Endurance Exercise Training

 While every person’s insulin needs are different, research on reducing basal/background insulin throughout endurance training offers some general expectations.

-Basal/background insulin: Throughout your marathon training and the day of a competitive endurance event, you can expect to see your basal/background insulin needs decrease by anywhere from 10 to 25 percent.
-(Read this research here and here.)
+Throughout your marathon training—and on the day of a competitive-endurance event—you can expect to see your basal/background insulin needs decrease by anywhere from 10 to 25 percent.

 • For example: If you used 25 total units of insulin per day for your basal/background needs before you began training for a marathon, it could decrease by 3.75 to 6.25 units over the course of your training.